Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 As of July 2020, I have re-aligned my reading list to [The Software Punk Revolution](/blog/2020/07/the-software-punk-revolution/).
 We need a fundamental shift, and we need it now.
 These books contain the seeds that will grow in healthy ways inside your head.

+You can also read my [DevOps reading list in the DevOps engineer's handbook](https://octopus.com/devops/reading-list/)

 <article itemscope="" itemtype="http://schema.org/Book">

 ## <cite itemprop="name">Accelerate: The Science of Lean Software and DevOps</cite>